With free cinema tickets and up to 6.2.5% interest on savings, is it worth opening this current account with Lloyds?

 Free magazine subscription

-There’s a decent choice of 22 print or digital titles available.
-All are Hearst Magazine publications (full list below).
+There’s a decent choice of 29 print or digital titles available.
+All are Hearst Magazine or Bauer Media publications (full list below).
 You won’t get the first issue for up to eight weeks which can making it a challenge to know when to stop buying copies if it’s something you already read.

 - Country Living